SriSaiManas/QuMail/README.md

 ## 📄 License

-MIT License - Open source and free to use
+Open source and free to use

 ---